My Work

 • How am I different from a traditional consultant?

+Practical, straightforward, and caring.
 I ask good questions, name the unspoken, and move people from insight to action.
-Clients say it's relieving to talk about what's actually happening.
+Clients say it's relieving to finally talk about what's actually happening.

 • What is Glue Work?